 The Wadden Sea is brimming with oysters and you just need to bend to find this delicacy at your feet.
 There are many companies offering guided tours, where the guide will equip you with all the tools you need to collect and eat them, as well as show you where to find them.

 Personally, I haven’t tried oyster safari yet, but it is on my to-do list!

 Can you imagine?!
 Seals in Denmark?!
 When I heard about that, I was like “I am so going to see them!!“.
 For some reason, I did not associate Denmark and seals together ¯\_(ツ)_/¯

-After 2 hours of going sailing around the port area, we ventured into Ho Bugt bay where we managed to spot seals that were sunbathing and relaxing!
+After 2 hours of sailing around the port area, we ventured into Ho Bugt bay where we managed to spot seals that were sunbathing and relaxing!
 The ferry stopped for a couple of minutes so there was plenty of time to take pictures!
-Too bad my camera at that time didn’t have big enough zoom!
+Too bad my camera at that time didn’t have a big enough zoom!

-Remember to take:
+Remember to bring with you:

-- a blanket, as it is really windy on the ferry and you most probably will freeze – you know – because weather in Denmark 🙂
+- A blanket, as it is really windy on the ferry and you most probably will freeze – you know – because weather in Denmark 🙂

-- binoculars, as the boat will stop a little bit far from the shore in order not to spook seals with the noise.
+- Binoculars, as the boat will stop a little bit far from the shore in order not to spook seals with the noise.

 Visit Fanø island

 After taking seal safari it was possible to disembark the boat on Fanø island.
 The boat departs from the island back to Esbjerg every 20 minutes, so you don’t have to hurry with the visit.